microchip-pic-avr-solutions/matlab-mchv3-pfc/README.md

     <p align="left">
       <img  src="images/dem4.png">

-6. Simulink Scope is used to plot the signals.
+6. Double click on the **Scope** to view the input and output signals in the system.

     <p align="left">
       <img  src="images/dem5.png">

+    Example plots are shown below:
     <p align="left">
       <img  src="images/dem8.png">

     <p align="left">
       <img  src="images/dem9.png">

-7. Variable load is configured in the model to see the dynamic perfomance of the system where the load can be varied by using a manual switch.
+7. **Variable load** subsystem can be used to test the model under different load conditions to check the dynamic performance.

     <p align="left">
       <img  src="images/dem6.png">

-8. Similarly, the variation with respect to the input voltage is also incorporated in the model where input voltage can be varied by using a manual switch.
+8. **Input subsystem** is provided with two input sources ,and it can be used to vary the applied input voltage to the model.
     <p align="left">
       <img  src="images/dem7.png">

-REFERENCES